invenhost/invenhost-core/README.md

 # invenhost-core

 InvenHost core integration plugin.
 This plugin is required as a dependency for all other InvenHost plugins.
-It provides licensing and metrics functionality reuqired to fully use InvenHost plugins.
+It provides licensing and metrics functionality required to fully use InvenHost plugins.

 ## Setup